Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Final thoughts

-With these practices in place, NGINX stops being just an entry point for traffic and becomes an entry point for insight.
-Instead of grepping through unstructured files, you'll be querying, correlating, and visualizing logs as part of a complete observability workflow.
+With these practices in place, NGINX stops being just an entry point for traffic and becomes a fully-integrated entry point for insight.

 Logging doesn't have to be an afterthought.
-Get it right, and it becomes one of your most powerful tools for understanding and improving your systems.
+Get it right, as you've done here, and it becomes one of your most powerful tools for understanding and improving your systems.

 Authors